 Under Clause 10A of the Scheme and Rules the Committee is required to prepare and maintain a written statement of the principles governing decisions about investments for the purposes of the Scheme.
 The statement is reviewed at least every three years and immediately after any significant change in investment policy.
-The statement was updated following completion of the Strategic Investment Framework review by the Committee.
+The statement was updated during the year, primarily to align with the latest regulatory requirements.

-A copy of the current statement of the principles governing decisions about investments for the purposes of the Scheme is available on application to the Scheme Secretary.
+A copy of the current statement of the principles governing decisions about investments for the purposes of the Scheme is available on the Scheme's website (www.bcsss-pension.org.uk) and on application to the Scheme Secretary.